-An Indian tribe now resident in Oklahoma.
+A Native American tribe now resident in Oklahoma.

-The third Chickasaw (AT-83) was launched 23 July 1942 by United Engineering Co., Ltd., Alameda, Calif.; sponsored by Mrs. R. Fairbanks; commissioned 4 February 1943, Lieutenant (junior grade) J. F. King in command; and reported to the Pacific Fleet.
+The third Chickasaw (AT-83) was laid down on 14 February 1942 at Alameda, Calif., by the United Engineering Co., Ltd.; launched on 23 July 1942; sponsored by Mrs. R. Fairbanks; commissioned on 4 February 1943, Lt.(j.g.)
+John F. King in command.

 Similar duty found Chickasaw off Tinian from 24 July 1944.
-After continued salvage duty in the Marianas Chickasaw cleared Saipan 18 September for Guam, Eniwetok, and Manus, arriving 4 October.
-Six days later she sailed for the assault on Leyte, arriving in Leyte Gulf 20 October.
-Here she conducted salvage and rescue operations through the landings, the fury of the Battle for Leyte Gulf, and the occupation, until 22 November when she sailed for replenishment and salvage duty at Manus.
-On 27 December she got underway for Lingayen Gulf, arriving 9 January 1945 for salvage operations during the assault.
-She remained at Lingayen, Subic Bay, and San Pedro Bay on similar duty until 4 March, when she cleared for overhaul and tug duties at Ulithi.
-From 9 to 22 June she next operated off Okinawa, then sailed for Pearl Harbor, where she arrived 24 July for yard overhaul.
+After continued salvage duty in the Marianas, Chickasaw cleared Saipan on 18 September for Guam, Eniwetok, and Manus, arriving 4 October.
+Six days later, she sailed for the assault on Leyte, arriving in Leyte Gulf on 20 October, where she conducted salvage and rescue operations through the landings, the fury of the Battle for Leyte Gulf, and the occupation, until 22 November, when she sailed for replenishment and salvage duty at Manus.
+During her time off Leyte, the tug steamed to the aid of the U.S. freighter Gilbert Stuart on 18 November, when the Liberty Ship’s Armed Guard gunners shot the tail off a kamikaze that nevertheless crashed their ship.
+Chickasaw helped controlled the fierce fires that resulted from the suicider.

-During the first year of the Korean war, she operated on the west coast, to Pearl Harbor, and to Eniwetok and Kwajalein, and during the summer of 1951, sailed in Alaskan waters.
-After west coast operations, she cleared Pearl Harbor 3 March 1953 for Sasebo, her base for direct support to forces engaged in the Korean war.
-Returning to San Diego 17 October, she resumed an operating schedule which through 1960 has included Alaskan operations in 1954-55 and 1957, and deployments to the Far East in 1957-58, 1959, and 1960.
+During the first year of the Korean conflict, she operated on the west coast, to Pearl Harbor, and to Eniwetok and Kwajalein, and during the summer of 1951, sailed in Alaskan waters.
+After west coast operations, she cleared Pearl Harbor on 3 March 1953 for Sasebo, her base for direct support to forces engaged in the Korean War.
+Returning to San Diego on 17 October, she resumed an operating schedule which through 1960 has included Alaskan operations in 1954-55 and 1957, and deployments to the Far East in 1957-58, 1959, and 1960.